Best WordPress Plugins to Use in 2026

 Browsing through the menus, you will quickly notice that the tool does much more than simple content caching.

-WP Rocket can minify HTML/CSS code and defer JavaScript execution out-the-box.
-Advanced preloading features and lazy loading for images and videos are other great options to boost your website speed.The best thing about WP Rocket is the intuitive control panel that can be directly integrated into the WordPress dashboard.
+WP Rocket can minify HTML/CSS code and defer JavaScript execution out of the box.
+Advanced preloading features for media files are another great way to boost your website’s speed.
+The best thing about WP Rocket is its intuitive control panel that can be directly integrated into the WordPress dashboard.

-2. Smush Image Compression
+2. Smush Image Optimization

-Working with all popular image formats, Smush can optimize up to 50 files with one click and even works with pictures that are not in your media library.
+Working with all popular image formats, Smush can optimize up to 50 files with one click and even works with pictures that are not present in your media library.
 Most importantly – it does it without any loss of quality.

 3. Akismet Spam Protection